Open data are data that can be used by anyone without technical or legal restrictions. The use encompasses both access and reuse.

 - the European Commission publication, Open innovation, open science, open to the world - a vision for Europe

-The central platform data.gv.at is an Austrian portal for open government data (OGD).
+The central platform data.gv.at, opens an external URL in a new window is an Austrian portal for open government data (OGD).
 This refers to non-personal and non-infrastructure-critical data sets which, in the interests of the public, are freely available without any restrictions on use, distribution and reuse.

-The Austrian Plattform Registerforschung is committed to helping design the appropriate framework for, and facilitating access to, data from public records for scientific research.
+The Austrian Plattform Registerforschung, opens an external URL in a new window is committed to helping design the appropriate framework for, and facilitating access to, data from public records for scientific research.

-At the European level, the EU Open Data Portal offers centralised access to data from European Union institutions, agencies and other bodies.
+At the European level, the EU Open Data Portal, opens an external URL in a new window offers centralised access to data from European Union institutions, agencies and other bodies.
 The portal is a core component of the EU strategy for open data.